Douglas Bader: Prisoner of war

 Bader escaped from the hospital where he was recovering by tying together sheets.
 Initially the "rope" did not reach the ground; with the help of another patient, he slid the sheet from under the comatose New Zealand pilot, Bill Russell of No. 485 Squadron, who had had his arm amputated the day before.
 Russell's bed was then moved to the window to act as an anchor.
 A French maid at the St. Omer hospital attempted to get in touch with British agents to enable Bader to escape to Britain.
 She later brought a letter from a peasant couple (a Mr. and Mrs. Hiecques), who promised to shelter him outside St. Omer until he could be passed further down the line.
 Until then, their son would wait outside the hospital every night until there was a chance of escape.
 Eventually, he escaped out of a window.
 The plan worked initially.
 Bader completed the long walk to the safe house despite wearing a British uniform.
 Unfortunately for him, the plan was betrayed by another woman at the hospital.
 He hid in the garden when a German staff car arrived at the house, but was found later.
 Bader denied that the couple had known he was there.
 They, along with the French woman at the hospital, were sent for forced labour in Germany.
 The couple survived.
 After the war, French authorities sentenced the woman informer to 20 years in prison.

 Over the next few years, Bader made himself a thorn in the side of the Germans.
 He often practised what the RAF personnel called "goon-baiting".
 He considered it his duty to cause as much trouble to the enemy as possible, much of which included escape attempts.
 He made so many escape attempts that the Germans threatened to take away his legs.

+On 15 February 1942, Bader was a prisoner held at the Warburg POW camp.
+Using his camp confederate Peter Tunstall's split-photo technique, Bader sneaked out a letter.
+He described conditions in the camp as 'bloody', the German rations as poor, and requested that future Red Cross parcels include concentrates of vitamins A, B, C, and D. Bader predicted that the German casualty rate on the Eastern front would "settle Germany in six months" and ended the letter with "Keep bombing these bastards to Hell."